 Dec 2020 Level 2 CFA Exam Weights

 If we wanted to present current level 2 topic weights as single (average) values, we could use the arithmetic mean.
 This is what we'd get:

 However, this measure is far from ideal.
 It doesn’t sum up to 100% because of the disproportion between the minimum and maximum topic weight.
 If you add the numbers in the first column of the table above, you’ll get 84 questions.
 If you add the numbers in the second column, you’ll get 150 questions.
 In the level 2 exam, there are 120 questions – so the arithmetic means all summed up will be slightly lower than 100% (because the sum of minimum no. of questions is a bit below 90).
 Sorry.
 Guess it’s not that easy to arrive at a plausible question distribution among topics in the CFA exam.

 Still, in the third and fourth column of the table above, we give you our prediction.
-It was made for June 2019 level 2 exam but we believe it can give you some food for thought as regards the June 2020 level 2 exam format.
+It was made for June 2019 level 2 exam but we believe it can give you some food for thought as regards your Dec 2020 level 2 exam format.
 That's why we continue to have it here so that you can read it.
 It assumes the new item set system, including the 1 item set = 1 topic attempt, and is based on both the new and the old level 2 topic weights.
 See for details below.

 Before June 2019, level 2 topic weights were different with the highest values of 15-25% for Equity.
 Other level 2 topics weights were as follows: FRA (15-20%), FI (10-20%), Ethics (10-15%), CF (5-15%), DI (5-15%), QM (5-10%), PM (5-10%), ECO (5-10%), and AI (5-10%).